Timing Belt (Cam Belt) / Timing Chains

-What is the difference between a cambelt and a timing belt?
+What is the difference between a Timing Belt (Cam Belt) and a Timing Chain?

 A timing belt (cam belt) is made of rubber usually reinforced with glass fibre strands or similar flexible cords.
 The belt has equally spaced rubber teeth on one side which mesh with teeth on the crankshaft pulley, camshaft pulley and on a diesel engine the fuel pump pulley.
 The reverse side of the belt is smooth rubber which provides a surface for the belt tensioner pulley and guide pulleys to act on.
 The water pump may also be driven by the timing belt using either the toothed or smooth side of the belt.

 The timing belt does not require lubrication so therefore can be mounted on the outside of the engine.

 A timing chain is a chain made of metal.
 They can be either a single row or double row design.
 The chain fits around sprockets on the crankshaft, camshaft and other driven items such as the fuel pump and any guide sprockets.
 The timing chain must also be tensioned and this is achieved by either a spring loaded tensioner or a hydraulic tensioner using oil pressure from the engine.